Click on the Indicators below for More Information

 Marine Species Distribution - Depth

-Between 2014 and 2019 the average species water column depth shift was much higher than the median average water column depth shift between 1989 and 2019 with species moving shallower.
+Between 2014 and 2019 the average species water column depth shift showed an increasing trend, indicating the distribution moved shallower.

 Values Indicate annual cumulative change in average species centroid depth in meters - for example, a value of -5 indicates the species centroid moving deeper by 5m.

-Description of Time Series: Between 2014 and 2019 the average species water column depth shift showed a decreasing trend, indicating the species is moving shallower(?).
+Description of Time Series: Between 2014 and 2019 the average species water column depth shift showed an increasing trend, indicating the distribution moved shallower.

 Indicator Source Information: